IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 ### Why can't I accept my project invitation?

 If you try to accept a project invitation but get a message that states `A problem occurred with the invitation`, one of these issues might have occurred:
 - The email address that is associated with your IBM id is different than the email address that the invitation was sent to.
+Make sure that the project owner sent the invitation to the email address that you use for your accounts.
 To fix this issue, check your My IBM profile and your IBM Bluemix DevOps Services profile and make sure that they are both associated with the same email address.

    * [IBM Profile](https://www.ibm.com/account/profile/us): Check the value in the **Email** field.
    * [Bluemix DevOps Services profile](https://hub.jazz.net/account/profile): On the left, click **PERSONAL INFORMATION**, and then check the value in the **Email** field.